-At the University of Michigan Health System, we perform more than 2,000 heart operations annually.
+At the University of Michigan Health System, we perform approximately 2,000 heart operations annually.
 Our highly trained physicians, nurses, dietitians and other care givers work together to offer the expertise and resources required to make your surgery and hospital stay both comfortable and successful.

 Our division of Adult Cardiac Surgery continues to be a leader in all aspects of adult cardiac surgery with clinical interests and expertise in the operative treatment of coronary artery disease and the treatment of structural heart disease.
 Our operative treatment of valvular heart disease uses valve repair and valve preservation, as well as valve replacement by standard or minimally invasive approaches.
 We are a leader in clinical treatment and research on Hypertrophic Cardiomyopathy (HCM), as well as Heart Transplantation and implantable assist devices.